 California uses a pure comparative negligence model when more than one party is liable for an accident.
 Put simply, you can recover compensation even if you’re partly at fault for the accident and your injuries.
 However, your compensation will be reduced according to your percentage of fault.
 For example, you’d lose 15 percent of your compensation if you’re found 15 percent at fault for the accident.

 Get Help from a Trusted Los Angeles Car Accident Lawyer

 No one can prepare for the devastation caused by a car accident.
-If you were hit in Los Angeles by someone driving while tired, a drowsy driving accident lawyer at Custodio & Dubey LLP can help you seek justice.
+If you were hit in Los Angeles by someone driving while tired, a drowsy driving accident lawyer in Los Angeles, CA at Custodio & Dubey LLP can help you seek justice.
 There’s nothing to lose by reaching out to us for a free consultation.
 Call or contact us today to get started.